lucasmz-dev/microG-wiki/Building.md

 # Building

-It is possible to build the µg-version of Google's *GmsCore* in many different ways:
+Prebuilt libraries of vtm are included within ./libs.
+It is possible to build the microG version of Google's *GmsCore* in many different ways:

 ## 1. Script
 You can use this small bash script, which automates all required steps to build *GmsCore*: